 1. Alleviation of mental health disorders

-Psilocybin has showed promise in the treatment of a variety of mental health problems such as depression, anxiety, and post-traumatic stress disorder (PTSD).
+Psilocybin has shown promise in the treatment of a variety of mental health problems, such as depression, anxiety, and post-traumatic stress disorder (PTSD).
 It can help to create a positive outlook, alleviate symptoms, and improve emotional well-being.